Dirkster99/SuggestBoxLib/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Dirkster.SuggestBoxLib.svg)](http://nuget.org/packages/Dirkster.SuggestBoxLib)

 # SuggestBoxLib
-A WPF Dark/Light AutoComplete TextBox that can easily handle 20.000+ entries.
-The screenshots below show a classic application of an AutoComplete Textbox for browsing the file system.
-This control can easily be used to browse other data structures since the data processing is implemented in the ViewModel/Model layers of the MVVM demo app, while the control itself is limited to the view.
+This project implements a WPF Dark/Light AutoComplete TextBox that can easily handle 20.000+ entries in the list of suggestions.
+The screenshots below show a dark themed demo appliaction with a classic AutoComplete use case for browsing the file system.
+This control can also be used to browse other data structures since the data processing is implemented in the ViewModel/Model layers of the MVVM demo app, while the control itself is limited to the view.

 ![](https://raw.githubusercontent.com/Dirkster99/Docu/master/SuggestBoxLib/screenshots/Unbenannt-7.png)